Suillus spraguei

-Taxonomy, phylogeny, and naming
+Taxonomy

-Suillus spraguei has had a complex taxonomic history.
+Suillus spraguei has a complex taxonomic history.
 The first specimen was originally collected in New England in 1856 by Charles James Sprague, and a formal scientific description was published in 1872 when Miles Joseph Berkeley and Moses Ashley Curtis called it Boletus spraguei.
 In a publication that appeared the following year, American mycologist Charles Horton Peck named the species Boletus pictus.
 Berkeley and Curtis had also described what they believed to be a new species—Boletus murraii—although this was later considered by Rolf Singer to be merely a younger version of their Boletus spraguei.
 Peck's description appeared in print in 1873, but the date stamp on the original publication revealed that he had sent his documents to the printer before the appearance of the 1872 Berkeley and Curtis publication, thus establishing nomenclatural priority under the rules of fungal naming.
 In 1945 Singer reported that the name Boletus pictus was illegitimate because it was a homonym, already being used for a polypore mushroom described by Carl Friedrich Schultz in 1806.
 The name was officially switched to Suillus spraguei in 1986 (Otto Kuntze had previously transferred the taxon to Suillus in 1898).

 A 1996 molecular analysis of 38 Suillus species used the sequences of their internal transcribed spacers to infer phylogenetic relationships and clarify the taxonomy of the genus.
 The results indicate that S. spraguei is most closely related to S. decipiens.
 The species S. granulatus and S. placidus lie on a branch sister to that containing S. spraguei.
 These results were corroborated and extended in later publications that assessed the relationships between Asian and eastern North American isolates of various Suillus, including S. spraguei.
 The analysis supported the hypothesis that Chinese and U.S. S. spraguei and S. decipiens were each other's closest relatives, and the clade that contained them could be divided into four distinct subgroups: S. decipiens, U.S. S. spraguei, China (Yunnan) S. spraguei, and China (Jilin) S. spraguei.

 The specific epithet spraguei is an homage to the collector Sprague, while pictus means "painted" or "colored".
 Suillus spraguei is commonly known as the "painted slipperycap", the "painted suillus", or the "red and yellow suillus".
 It is also called the "eastern painted Suillus" to contrast with the "western painted Suillus" (Suillus lakei).